Author's note: For those who have waited, I thank you sincerely for your patience. I'll explain everything in the closing.

 "There has been improvement, but not much," Arc addressed, concluding their third sparring session for the night.

 Ever since they had agreed to let him train them, Arc had hammered them nonstop with sparring, utilizing techniques ranging from all styles.
 His records allowed him to access all the battles that he witnessed and fought and incorporate every set of physical moves into his system, to which he could replicate with precisely 95% accuracy.
 With that advantage, he sparred against Jaune and Pyrrha every single night, making them perform counters and moves that he knew would ultimately make a difference in future battles.
 If not, then it was a good excuse to refresh his skillset and train them for what was yet to come through combat.
-Engaging in combat, as history taught him, was the only way for one to improve their prowess in combat.
+Engaging in combat, as history taught him, was the only way for one to improve their prowess.

 With their practice close to being interrupted, Arc saw that any further continuation for now would prove futile and gracefully placed Graucus Aegis away.
 Jaune and Pyrrha managed to form confused expressions despite the exhaust and fatigue on their faces.